Bruno-Diego/bdcrypto-portfolio4/README.md

 ## Future features

+- For the future deployments to the website, I would like to implement a full dashboard with graphics and analitics for the user to track the performance of his portfolio.

+- I also would like to implement a back-end python job to store the data retrieved from the api before sending it to the user.

+- Another implementation for the future will be the possibility to connect the portfolio to a crypto wallet.

 ## Typography and color scheme

 - For the text, the main font used on the website was [Open Sans](https://fonts.google.com/specimen/Open+Sans) from [Google Fonts](https://fonts.google.com/). `Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
 It was optimized for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms.` [Font.](https://fonts.google.com/specimen/Open+Sans/about)